UPPMAX/programming_formalisms/docs/git/merge.md

 !!!- info "Learning outcomes"

     - practice merging branches using VS code
-    - practice merging branches using GitHub
+    - practice merging/doing Pull Requests using the GitHub interface branches using GitHub
     - practice fixing merge conflicts on GitHub

 ???- question "For teachers"